 Have a “DearDeb” question?
 Please fill out this short, two-minute survey and include the question you want me to address.
 2-minute survey

 - Starting now, I’m opening a handful of 6- and 12-week One-on-One Coaching client opportunities.
 If you’re intentional about healing and thriving after divorce, and you’re seriously considering working with a coach, schedule a free discovery call, and let’s see if we’re a good fit to work together!

-- Get a free copy of my top-selling book Something Gained: 7 Shifts to Be Stronger, Smarter & Happier After Divorce for tools and insights to recover, heal and thrive!
-(You just pay for shipping.)
+- Get a copy of my top-selling book Something Gained: 7 Shifts to Be Stronger, Smarter & Happier After Divorce for tools and insights to recover, heal and thrive!

-- Join my new Thriving After Divorce Facebook Group!
+- Join my Thriving After Divorce Facebook Group!